lacework-alliances/amazon-security-lake/README.md

 * Subscription to Lacework FortiCNAPP.
 Acquire through [AWS Marketplace listing](https://aws.amazon.com/marketplace/pp/prodview-uv2dct6bigr54?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
 * Administrator access to a Lacework FortiCNAPP instance
 * [FortiCNAPP Admin API Key and Secret](https://docs.lacework.com/api/api-access-keys-and-tokens)

+### Create the Amazon Security Lake Custom Source for Lacework FortiCNAPP Security Findings
+Do the following:

+1. Open the Security Lake console at https://console.aws.amazon.com/securitylake/.
+2. Select the region where you want to create the custom source, in the upper-right corner of the page.
+3. Choose Custom sources in the navigation pane, and then choose Create custom source.
+4. In the Custom source details section, enter **"lacework"** for your custom source name.
+Then, select the **Security Finding OCSF** event class.
+5. Enter the AWS account ID from which the Lacework FortiCNAPP Amazon Security Lake Alert Channel will be deployed.
+This account will write logs and events to the data lake.
+6. For the AWS account with permissions to write logs and events to the data lake using the Lacework FortiCNAPP Amazon Security Lake Alert Channel, enter the AWS account ID and External ID.
+The External ID is a random alphanumeric identifier that is used to prevent unauthorized access to your AWS resources.
+7. For Service Access, create a new IAM role or use an existing IAM role that gives Security Lake permission to invoke the AWS Glue crawler.
+8. Choose Create.
+9. After the custom source is created, take note of the Amazon Security Lake S3 location.

 ### Deploy the CloudFormation Template